honest07/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a directory named my_first_directory in the /tmp/ script moving a file betty from /tmp/ to /tmp/my_first_directory script deleting the file betty
+script that creates a directory named my_first_directory in the /tmp/ script moving a file betty from /tmp/ to /tmp/my_first_directory script deleting the file betty script deleting the directory my_first_directory that is in the /tmp directory